gottacatchenall/ms_sampling_effort/manuscript.md

 this is why we can't simple apply this to the whole mangal dataset.
 Sure would be interesting if someone took an in-review software package to do this and wrote a paper about it.

-We conclude this section by advocating for the use of neutral models similar to above to generate expectations about the number of false-negatives in a data set of a given size.
-This could prove fruitful both for designing surveys of interactions [@Canard2012EmeStr],  but also because we may want to incorporate models of  observation error into predictive models [@Joseph2020NeuHie].
-Additionaly, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in @fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
-This argument is well-considered when sampling species [@Willott2001SpeAcc], but has not yet been internalized for designing samples of communities.

 # The impact of false-negatives on network analysis and prediction